purarue/scramble-history/README.md

 Can also be used in combination with `--query drop:` and `--query limit:` to only graph a portion of your history.
 For example to graph a rolling `ao12` from some time ago:

-`scramble_history merge -q 'event_description==3x3 CFOP' -q drop:750 -q limit:12 -g event_description -G --no-reverse --graph-opt kitty-print`
+`scramble_history merge -q 'event_description==3x3 CFOP' -q drop:750 -q limit:12 -g event_description -G --graph-opt kitty-print`

 <img src="https://github.com/seanbreckenridge/scramble-history/blob/master/.github/ao12.png?raw=true" height=300>